By Paula Parker

 Loy Krathong on Patong Beach

-Is the official opening of the Tourist Season or high season, this colourful festival starts on November 1st and runs till November 3rd, previously known as Patong Carnival.
+This colourful festival starts on November 1st and runs till November 3rd, it was previously known as Patong Carnival.

-The festival is held at Patong Beach, and there are colourful street parades, or you might like to participate in some of the many competitions such as beach volleyball.
-There are fireworks and lots of food stalls.
+The festival is held at Patong Beach and includes colourful street parades, fireworks, competitions such as beach volleyball and lots of food stalls.

-Phukets Chinese population celebrate with two days of fireworks, and colourful processions and dancing dragons along with other local entertainment.
+Chinese New Year celebrations in Phuket are celebrated with two days of fireworks, colourful processions and dancing dragons along with other local entertainment.

 A traditional way of sending out the old year and welcoming in the New Year.